 They achieved their goal of increasing foot traffic as customers came back to see what would be in the next day’s window and a major buzz was created surrounding the exciting prizes that McDonald’s was offering.
 The results speak for themselves – McDonald’s saw over 1 million interactions in the 24-day period and an average of 2 interactions per user, meaning customers had repeat visits at least twice in under a month.

 Johan Walters gave webinar participants what he thinks are the keys to success in implementing augmented reality.
 According to him, there are five keys to success that fall into two categories: physical elements and digital elements.

 Most experimental approaches are done in isolation of other marketing initiatives and have no impact on the greater brand strategy.
 This fragmentary approach gives an inaccurate view of how effective a new technology or solution like AR could be.
 Walters advises businesses to commit to an innovation budget for the following reasons:

 The truly outstanding CMOs are those who are bold enough to experiment with new ideas and new technologies.
 But they are also the ones who are smart enough to know how to innovate in a way that augments their brand narrative, creating long-term opportunities, without exposing them to unnecessary risk.

 Walters says that unless innovation is properly managed, measured and monetized, the real benefits will never be fully realised.
-Get hold of the Meltwater Africa team to discover how the right measurement tools can help you make informed decisions about managing innovative marketing campaigns.
+Fill out the form below and get hold of the Meltwater team to discover how the right measurement tools can help you make informed decisions about managing innovative marketing campaigns.